 Make sure to store the formula following the standard storage procedure of keeping it somewhere indoors in a dry, cool place.
-The expiry date of opened cans of baby formula are less to do with the loss and breakdown of nutrition, but more to do with the risk of bacteria.
+The expiry date of opened cans of baby formula are less to do with the loss and breakdown of nutrition, and more to do with the risk of bacteria.

 Premixed Baby Formula:

 If you pre-mixed your formula and put it in the fridge it has to be consumed within 24 hours safely, but you should cover the bottle with a cap.
-This does not apply to bottles left in room temperature.
+This does not apply to bottles left at room temperature.

 How Does Expired Formula Look Like?

-Common signs of expired powdered infant formula include clumping, discoloration or foul smell.
+Common signs of expired powdered infant formula include clumping, discoloration, or foul smell.
 If something doesn’t smell right, or you can see clumps or formula don’t risk it.

 Can You Use Expired Baby Formula?

 The expired baby formula might still mix well and look like it’s fine to use, but it will no longer have all the nutrients your baby needed for them to grow.
-It’s basically a useless liquid at this point and might cause some serious health issues or delays to your baby.
+It’s basically a useless liquid at this point and might cause some serious health issues or delays for your baby.

 Before you throw away your old cans, there are certain things you can do with expired baby formula – as long it’s not mixed with water yet!